Laura Ashley

-Laura Ashley (née Mountney; 7 September 1925 – 17 September 1985) was a Welsh fashion designer and businesswoman.
+Laura Ashley (née Mountney; 7 September 1925 – 17 September 1985) was a Welsh fashion designer and businesswoman, who founded the eponymous fashion retailer.
 She originally made furnishing materials in the 1950s, expanding the business into clothing design and manufacture in the 1960s.
 The Laura Ashley style is characterised by Romantic designs – often with a 19th-century rural feel – and the use of natural fabrics.

 Early life

 Ashley was born at her grandmother's home, 31 Station Terrace, Dowlais, Merthyr Tydfil, Wales.
 She was raised in a civil service family as a Strict Baptist.
 The chapel she attended in Dowlais (Hebron) was Welsh language and although she could not understand it, she loved it, especially the singing.
 Educated at Marshall's School in Merthyr Tydfil until 1932, she was then sent to the Elmwood School, Croydon.
 She was evacuated back to Wales aged 13, but with so many World War II evacuees there were no school places left and she attended Aberdare Secretarial School.

+An apron that purports to be the first garment made by her when a teenager hangs in the dining room of the Llangoed Hall Hotel near Brecon in Powys.

 In 1942, at age 16, she left school and served in the Women's Royal Naval Service.
 During this period she met engineer Bernard Ashley at a youth club in Wallington.
 After the war, Bernard was posted to India with the Gurkhas, and the pair corresponded by letter.
 From 1945 to 1952, she worked as a secretary for the National Federation of Women's Institutes in London, marrying Bernard in 1949.